vasilecampeanu/vasilecampeanu.github.io/content/blog/posts/markdown-syntax/index.md

 # Disclaimers

 {{< hint danger >}}
 **Disclaimer 1**
-Hello, just take in mind that this is still a work in progress, and a lot of optimizations and features need to pe added.
+Hello, just take in mind that this is still a work in progress, and a lot of optimizations and features need to be added.
 This is more of a test than anything else.
 {{< /hint >}}

 {{< hint info >}}